tvcutsem/harmony-reflect/doc/handler_api.md

   *  `for (var name in Object.create(proxy)) {...}` (i.e. a `for-in` loop that encounters a proxy in the prototype chain)
   *  `Reflect.enumerate(proxy)`

+## preventExtensions(target)

+Called when an attempt is made to make the proxy object non-extensible.
+This trap should return a boolean indicating whether the proxy was successfully made non-extensible.

+This trap intercepts the following operations:

+  *  `Object.preventExtensions(proxy)`
+  *  `Reflect.preventExtensions(proxy)`

+## isExtensible(target)

+Called when the proxy is queried for its extensibility state.
+This trap should return a boolean indicating whether the proxy is extensible.

+This trap intercepts the following operations:

+  *  `Object.isExtensible(proxy)`
+  *  `Reflect.isExtensible(proxy)`

+This trap throws a TypeError if:

+  * The return value does not correspond to the extensibility state of the proxy's target object.

+## ownKeys(target)

+Called when the proxy is queried for its own keys.
+This trap should return an iterator that produces all of the string-keyed own property names of the proxy.

+This trap intercepts the following operations:

+  *  `Reflect.ownKeys(proxy)`

+Note: in ES6, this trap will also be triggered for the following operations:

+  * `Object.keys(proxy)`
+  * `Object.seal(proxy)` and `Object.freeze(proxy)`
+  * `Object.isSealed(proxy)` and `Object.isFrozen(proxy)`
+  * `Object.assign(target, proxy)`
+  * `Object.getOwnPropertyNames(proxy)`
+  * `Object.getOwnPropertySymbols(proxy)`

+# Deprecated traps

+The trap functions defined below were at one point part of the official ES6 API but have since been deprecated.
+This library continues to implement them for the sake of backwards-compatibility.

+## hasOwn(target, name)

+Called when the proxy is queried for an own property named `name`.
+This trap should return a boolean indicating whether the proxy has an own (not inherited) property called `name`.

+This trap intercepts the following operations:

+  *  `Object.prototype.hasOwnProperty.call(proxy, name)`
+  *  `Reflect.hasOwn(proxy,name)`

+## getOwnPropertyNames(target)

+Called when the proxy is queried for all of its own (i.e. not inherited) property names.
+This trap should return an array of strings.

+This trap intercepts the following operations:

+  *  `Object.getOwnPropertyNames(proxy)`
+  *  `Reflect.getOwnPropertyNames(proxy)`

+The proxy throws a TypeError if:

+  *  The `target` has a non-configurable property that is not listed in the result.
+Proxies cannot hide non-configurable properties.
+  *  The result contains new property names that do not appear in `target` and  `Object.isExtensible(target)` is false.
+If the target is non-extensible, a proxy cannot report new non-existent properties.

+In ES6, the intercepted operations instead trigger the `ownKeys` trap.

+## keys(target)

+Called when the proxy is queried for its own enumerable property names.
+This trap should return an array of strings.

+This trap intercepts the following operations:

+  *  `Object.keys(proxy)`
+  *  `Reflect.keys(proxy)`

+In ES6, the intercepted operations instead trigger the `ownKeys` trap.

+## freeze(target)

+Called when an attempt is made to freeze the proxy object.
+This trap should return a boolean indicating whether the proxy was successfully frozen.

+This trap intercepts the following operations:

+  *  `Object.freeze(proxy)`
+  *  `Reflect.freeze(proxy)`

+In ES6, the intercepted operations instead trigger the `ownKeys`, `getOwnPropertyDescriptor`, `defineProperty` and `preventExtensions` traps.

+## seal(target)

+Called when an attempt is made to seal the proxy object.
+This trap should return a boolean indicating whether the proxy was successfully sealed.

+This trap intercepts the following operations:

+  *  `Object.seal(proxy)`
+  *  `Reflect.seal(proxy)`

+In ES6, the intercepted operations instead trigger the `ownKeys`, `getOwnPropertyDescriptor`, `defineProperty` and `preventExtensions` traps.

+## isFrozen(target)

+Called when the proxy is queried for its frozen state.
+This trap should return a boolean indicating whether the proxy is frozen.

+This trap intercepts the following operations:

+  *  `Object.isFrozen(proxy)`
+  *  `Reflect.isFrozen(proxy)`

+This trap throws a TypeError if:

+  * The return value does not correspond to the frozen state of the proxy's target object.

+In ES6, the intercepted operations instead trigger the `ownKeys`, `getOwnPropertyDescriptor` and `isExtensible` traps.

+## isSealed(target)

+Called when the proxy is queried for its sealed state.
+This trap should return a boolean indicating whether the proxy is sealed.

+This trap intercepts the following operations:

+  *  `Object.isSealed(proxy)`
+  *  `Reflect.isSealed(proxy)`

+This trap throws a TypeError if:

+  * The return value does not correspond to the sealed state of the proxy's target object.

+In ES6, the intercepted operations instead trigger the `ownKeys`, `getOwnPropertyDescriptor` and `isExtensible` traps.

 ## iterate(target)

 Called when the proxy's properties are iterated over using a `for-of` loop.